bo4e/BO4E-python/README.rst

-Python Library that Implements the `BO4E Standard`_.
+Python Library that Implements the `BO4E website`_.
 Requires Python >=3.8.

 Other Noteworthy BO4E Implementations